Wondering when to prune fruit trees? In this blog, we explore which trees benefit most from winter pruning and when Read more

-If you’re in the market to buy a new apple tree, you may be tempted to splash out and pay extra for an larger, more established tree.
+If you’re in the market for a new apple tree, you may be tempted to go to a nursery where they have large fruit trees for sale.
 Your reasoning?
-Certainly older trees will look prettier than younger, smaller fruit trees.
+Certainly larger, more mature fruit trees will look prettier than younger, smaller fruit trees.
 And then there’s the perception that with a more mature tree you will enjoy an earlier harvest.

-It is true that a larger, nursery-grown fruit tree will produce fruit sooner because it is already at a fruit bearing stage of its life cycle.
+It is true that if you find a large fruit tree for sale that is more mature, it will produce fruit sooner because it is already at a fruit-bearing stage of its life cycle.
 In contrast, you may have to wait three to five years for a young, year-old “whip” to produce fruit at all.
-And yet, I’d say that in the long term, that small fruit tree whip will adapt better to your site, it will be more resistant to pest and disease problems - and it will be more likely to thrive.
+And yet, I’d say that in the long term, the small fruit tree whip will adapt better to your site.
+It will be more resistant to pest and disease problems - and it will be more likely to thrive.

 In a recent, day-long fruit tree pruning workshop at Mohawk college, offered by Mohawk College’s Sustainability Office in partnership with Environment Hamilton, the group saw another reason why it's better to plant younger fruit trees - It is easier to prune and shape young trees in order to create a solid, fruit-bearing structure that will last for the tree's lifetime.

 Mohawk has a beautiful orchard with 23 recently planted apple and pear trees.
 Many of the trees are small.
 They were just a year or two old when they were planted in 2014.
 Others were very large trees that may have been five or six years old at planting.

 So, after our morning session indoors in which the students learned the principles of correct fruit tree pruning, we took our tools, went out into the orchard, and started to prune the trees.